Lisbon, NH Demographics

 A map of Lisbon's Population by Race

-Of the 100 places in New Hampshire, Lisbon is the 69th most populous.
+Lisbon is ranked the 70th most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lisbon was ranked the 69th most populous place in the 2020 Census.

 Lisbon's White Population